We Still Have to Talk about Why Sexual Assault Victims, Including Kids, Don’t Come ForwardPin

 We Still Have to Talk about Why Sexual Assault Victims, Including Kids, Don’t Come Forward

-It’s a little sad how often I see articles explaining why sexual abuse victims keep their secret years and years into adulthood, or older sexual assault survivors wait years before coming forward.
-Over the years I’ve linked to at least half a dozen articles about it, told my own story, and read so many other stories.
-Yet, here we are in 2023 and the first question out of too many mouths when a claim is actually made in public is “Why didn’t you tell someone sooner?”
+It’s a little sad how often I see articles explaining why sexual abuse victims keep their secret for years and years into adulthood, or older sexual assault survivors wait years before coming forward.
+Over the years, I’ve linked to at least half a dozen articles about it, shared my own story, and read numerous other stories.
+Yet, here we are in 2023, and the first question out of too many mouths when a claim is actually made in public is “Why didn’t you tell someone sooner?”

 Never mind the fact that they might have tried to tell someone and got shut down.